Most frequently asked questions:

 The aim of the first session is to get to know each other and make an initial action plan.
 As a coach I would like to understand your needs, goals and expectations.
 You, as a coachee (client), will make a decision whether my style of coaching is right for you.
 It's important to choose the right coach!
-First session can last from 50 to 75 mins.
-Further coaching sessions usually last 50 mins.
+First session can last up to 75 minutes.
+Further coaching sessions usually last 60 minutes.

 Do I need to prepare for my first coaching session?

 It's best to go with an open mind!
 You may want to think of a specific area of life that you want to improve but don't think too much about what to say and how to introduce yourself.
 I will help you with that.

 IS there a cancellation fee?